-The role of protein
+The role of protein in the body

 Proteins are used by the body once they are metabolised into their simplest form, amino acids.
 There are 20 amino acids needed by the human body for growth and metabolism, eight of these are deemed essential as they need to be sourced from our diet and cannot be synthesised by the body like the others can.
 The absence of any of these amino acids will compromise the ability of tissue to grow, be repaired or be maintained.

 So, protein is essential for the ongoing growth and repair of muscle tissue and is needed primarily for the functioning of various anabolic processes in the body.
 But are some proteins better than others?

 Plant proteins are obviously very different to animal proteins as they come from different sources.

 Well even in the broad categories of plant and animal, it’s important to remember that not all proteins are the same.
 But if they both have around the same amount of protein per serve, what’s the difference?

 Protein is essential for the ongoing growth and repair of muscle tissue

 Animal-based proteins are similar to our own body’s proteins.
 This means they’re more readily used at a much faster rate when compared to plant proteins.

 But, the main difference between animal-based proteins and plant-based proteins lies with their amino acid profiles (which we just established are very important).